Bobbakov/orderGenerator/README.md

 Simulations can help regulators in testing under what condtions dangers might emerge, and how to mitigate them (for example: changing the proporitions of various trading strategies).

 ### Trading venues
-Trading venues can use simulations to test the effects of features of their market (ticksize, for example) on variables of interest (number of transactions, for example).
+Trading venues can use simulations to test the effects of features of their market (ticksize, number of agents, for example) on variables of interest (number of transactions, for example).
 There might turn out to be conditions under which the market is not as stable as expected.
 What would - for example - happen with liquidity if we add a whole bunch trend following algorithms?
 Would they trigger agents with stop losses?
 And if so, what would be the net effect on the market?
 What are the worst case scenarious you have to prepare for?

 Questions such as these could be investigated using this simulator.